 In addition to the passport photo, you’ll need some form of ID (such as your driver’s licence), your travel itinerary (such as your return airline ticket), evidence of your citizenship (a scan or copy of your missing passport or birth certificate) and the police report if you’ve filed one.
 Even if you are unable to present all these documents, the consular staff will help you replace your passport as quickly as possible.

-Visit the Embassy or Consulate
+Visit the embassy or consulate

 Staff will receive your application and supporting documents, and your application for an emergency travel document will be considered.
 Unless you’ve been a victim of a serious crime or natural disaster, you’ll have to pay the applicable fee to get it replaced.
-If you don’t have the funds, the fee may be temporarily waived until you return home and apply for a full validity passport.
+If you don’t have the funds, the fee may be temporarily waived until you return home and apply for a full-valid passport.

 Precautions to take next time